-- 634. Advanced Counseling Theories (3).
+- Advanced Counseling Theories (3).
 Examination of a variety of counseling theories through selection, both individually and as a group, of theories on which to focus throughout the semester. - 637.
 Advanced Career Counseling (3).
-Laboratory-based course, merging contemporary career theory with actual field practice; selection and administration of a battery of assessment instruments to individuals at significant life stages, scoring and interpretation of the test battery; presentation of findings and recommendations. - 646.
-Advanced Group Procedures in Counseling (3).
-Various theories of group work, review of basic group leadership skills, and basics of group process; provides integration of concepts and skills; opportunities to lead groups with supervision and ongoing feedback, participation in demonstrations of various group models, writing of reaction/thought/positions papers. - 693.
-Supervision in Counseling (3).
+Laboratory-based course, merging contemporary career theory with actual field practice; selection and administration of a battery of assessment instruments to individuals at significant life stages, scoring and interpretation of the test battery; presentation of findings and recommendations. - Advanced Group Procedures in Counseling (3).
+Various theories of group work, review of basic group leadership skills, and basics of group process; provides integration of concepts and skills; opportunities to lead groups with supervision and ongoing feedback, participation in demonstrations of various group models, writing of reaction/thought/positions papers. - 691.
+Action Research in Counseling I (3).
+Identification and analysis of problems specific to the current counseling environment with emphasis on development of innovative and unique solutions.
+To be taken near the end of the program. - 692.
+Action Research in Counseling II (3).
+Prerequisite: ECG 691.
+Must be taken in the last semester of enrollment.
+Continuation of identification and analysis of problems specific to the current counseling environment with emphasis on development of innovative and unique solutions.

+693. Supervision in Counseling (3).
 Study of the supervision process in counseling highlighting legal and ethical issues, trends, multicultural considerations, and evaluation; both classroom seminars and supervision of master's students in clinical experiences required.